 What is student loan deferment?

-Another option is student loan deferment, which also freezes your loan payments.
-You’ll need to qualify for this type of relief, but it comes with more perks than forbearance.
+Another option is federal student loan deferment, which also freezes your loan payments.
+You’ll need to have a specific qualifying event for this type of relief, but it comes with more perks than forbearance.
 The time frames are longer in some cases, and interest won’t accrue on Direct Subsidized Loans, Subsidized Federal Stafford Loans, Perkins Loans and the subsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.
 Interest will accrue on other types of federal student loans in deferment, though.

 Deferment is available if you are: